codex-agent-mem

 Important: this is not a fixed guarantee per prompt.
 If the compact pack is not actually smaller than the source context, codex-agent-mem skips reinjection instead of pretending it saved tokens.

-What this prevents now
+What this helps catch now

 Repository layout